JitHubApp/JitHubV2/README.md

   }
 }
 ```

+Now you need to download the built vs code files.
+Run `.\download-vscode.ps1` in PowerShell.
+This script will download the latest release of vs code from [jithub-vs-code](https://github.com/nerocui/jithub-vs-code) and unzip it to the `JitHub/Assets/dist` folder.
+No additional action needs to be performed.

 After that, you can open the `JitHub.sln` file in Visual Studio and run the app.

 ## Contributing 🙌